-Ludwik Zamenhof had eight siblings.
-His sister Sara (1860-1870) was the second child of the family, but she died at the age of 10 and because of that the oldest of his siblings were Fania (1862-1930s) and Augusta (1864- before 1934).
+Ludwik Zamenhof was his parents’ first born child, and he had eight siblings.
+His sister Sara (1860-1870) came next, but she died at the age of 10.
+His next siblings were Fania (1862-1930s) and Augusta (1864- before 1934).
 His brother Felix (1868-1933) was a pharmacist.
-Henryk (1871-1932) was a doctor, although he spoke Esperanto he did not concern himself much in terms of the language and the movement.
-Leon (1875-1934) was a doctor of throat, ear and nose diseases and became an esperantist as of 1898.
-Alexander (1877-1916), who died as a colonel of the russian army in Dvinsk, was a doctor, the youngest son and the most loved brother of Ludwik Zamenhof.
-He was an esperantist from the the very beginning.
+Henryk (1871-1932) was a doctor who he spoke Esperanto, but he did not concern himself much in terms of the language and the movement.
+Leon (1875-1934) was a doctor of throat, ear and nose diseases and became an Esperantist in 1898.
+Alexander (1877-1916), who died as a colonel of the Russian army in Dvinsk, was also a doctor; he was the youngest son, the most loved brother of Ludoviko, and an Esperantist from the the very beginning.
 Ida (1879-1942) was the youngest sister of Ludwik.
-She was also an esperantist.
+She was also an Esperantist.

 You will find more photos of the Zamenhof family at Photogallery